Characteristic cycle and wild ramification for nearby cycles of \'etale sheaves: Ramification along the special fiber of an abelian scheme over a trait (after T. Saito)

 In this section, $K$ denotes a field of characteristic $p\geq 0$, $A$ an abelian variety over $K$ with origin $e_A$ and $g:X\longrightarrow A$ a finite \'etale covering of degree $m$ such that $g^{-1}(e_A)$ contains a rational point $e_X\in X(K)$.
 Notice that $X$ has a $K$-abelian variety structure with origin $e_X$ making $g:X\longrightarrow A$ an \'etale isogeny (cf. \cite[\S 18]{Mum}).

 \begin{lemma} Assume that the \'etale isogeny $g:X\longrightarrow A$ is Galois.
 Then, $\ker g$ is a constant finite abelian $K$-group scheme and there is an isomorphism of abelian groups

 \end{lemma}

 \begin{proof} Indeed, $\ker g=g^{-1}(e_A)$ is a finite \'etale $K$-scheme over $e_A$.
-Since $\ker g$ contains a rational point, it is a disjoint union of rational points in $X(K)$.
+Since $\ker g$ contains a rational point and is an $\mathrm{Aut}(X/A)$-torsor, it is a disjoint union of rational points in $X(K)$.
 Hence, $\ker g$ is a constant finite abelian $K$-group scheme.
-For any $x\in (\ker g)(K)$, we have the following commutative diagram
+We have a bijection For any $x\in (\ker g)(K)$, we have the following commutative diagram

 The outline of the diagram gives the following commutative diagram